Politics in news nishikie

 Nationalization

-The last decade of the Tokugawa period and the first decade of the Meiji period were unsettling for many people, who found themselves caught up in local wars between the clans contending for control of the country, and Tokugawa or Imperial forces.
-Ironically, some of the clans that helped overthrow the Tokugawa shogunate, restore the foundations of imperial sovereignty, abolish the warrior caste and create an Imperial army consisting of conscripts from the general population, ultimately fell to the these same forces.
+The last decade of the Tokugawa period and the first decade of the Meiji period were unsettling for many people, who found themselves caught up in struggles between elements contending for control of the country, and those defending the Tokugawa government.
+The clans that helped overthrow the Tokugawa dynasty, restore the foundations of imperial sovereignty, abolish the warrior caste and create an Imperial army consisting of conscripts from the general population, would ultimately fall to similar forces of political and social change.

-Nothing shook the nascent nation more than the resignations in 1873 of Saigo Takamori (1827-1877), Eto Shinpei (1834-1874), and Itagaki Taisuke (1837-1919) from their high government posts in protest over the government's refusal to accept Saigo's proposal to subjugate Korea.
-This began a chain of events which resulted in the death of Eto in the 1874 Saga Rebellion, and the death of Saigo in the 1877 Seinan War.
+Nothing shook the nascent nation more than the resignations in 1873 of Saigō Takamori (1827-1877), Etō Shinpei (1834-1874), and Itagaki Taisuke (1837-1919) from their high government posts in protest over the government's refusal to accept Saigō's proposal to subjugate Chosen (Korea).
+This began a chain of events which resulted in the death of Etō in the 1874 Saga Rebellion, and the death of Saigō in the 1877 Seinan War.

 Top